tsahiduek/ai-on-eks/website/docs/blueprints/training/GPUs/slinky-slurm.md

 **2. Review and customize configurations:**

 - Check available addons in `infra/base/terraform/variables.tf`
-- Modify addon settings in `infra/slinky-slurm/terraform/blueprint.tfvars` as needed
+- Modify addon settings in `infra/slinky-slurm/terraform/blueprint.tfvars` as needed.
-- Update the AWS region in `blueprint.tfvars`

 **3. Review the slurmd container image build automation:**

-By default, the `infra/slinky-slurm/install.sh` script will trigger setup steps to automatically build a new slurmd container image using the `infra/slinky-slurm/dlc-slurmd.Dockerfile`, which builds on top of an [AWS Deep Learning Container (DLC)](https://github.com/aws/deep-learning-containers) to include Python 3.12.8 + PyTorch 2.6.0 + CUDA 12.6 + NCCL 2.23.4 + EFA Installer 1.38.0 (bundled with OFI NCCL plugin) pre-installed in the container image.
+By default, the `blueprints/training/slinky-slurm/install.sh` script will trigger setup steps to automatically build a new slurmd container image using the `blueprints/training/slinky-slurm/dlc-slurmd.Dockerfile`, which builds on top of an [AWS Deep Learning Container (DLC)](https://github.com/aws/deep-learning-containers) to include Python 3.12.8 + PyTorch 2.6.0 + CUDA 12.6 + NCCL 2.23.4 + EFA Installer 1.38.0 (bundled with OFI NCCL plugin) pre-installed in the container image.

 It will then create a new ECR repository and push this image to the repository.
 If not already present on your machine, a new SSH key `~/.ssh/id_ed25519_slurm` will be created for Slurm login pod access as well.

-The image repository URI, image tag, and public SSH key are then set in `infra/slinky-slurm/terraform/blueprint.tfvars` to be used in the deployment of the Slurm cluster ArgoCD application.
+The image repository URI, image tag, and public SSH key are then used to generate a new `slurm-values.yaml` file based on the `blueprints/training/slinky-slurm/slurm-values.yaml.template` file to be used in the deployment of the Slurm cluster.

 To customize this behavior, you can add the following optional flags:
 | Component | Description | Default Value|